AdobeDocs/experience-manager-65.nl-NL/help/assets/content-fragments/content-fragments-variations.md

 #### Inhoudsfragment bewerken {#fragment-references-edit-content-fragment}

-De optie **Inhoudsfragment bewerken** wordt dat fragment geopend in een nieuw venstertabblad.
+De optie **Inhoudsfragment bewerken** Hiermee opent u dat fragment in een nieuw venstertabblad.

 <!--
 The option **Edit Content Fragment** will open that fragment in a new editor tab (within the same browser tab).